Seems we’re getting rusty with technique, instead letting ourselves get caught up in process and tools.

 - I’m learning AngularJS so I can put my slow PHP days behind me, and stop making excuses for not shipping.

-- I’m collecting stories of fast or difficult startup decisions, for a book on course-correction.
+- I’m collecting stories of fast or difficult startup decisions, for a book on startup decisions.